kormium/kemus/readme.md

 and by a **remote client** that speaks to a `kemus-server`.
 You can develop against the embedded store, run offline on the client, and point the same code at a shared server — without rewriting it.

-> Status: **0.1.0, early.** Engine, REST server and remote client are in place and tested on JVM and
+> Status: **0.2.0, early.** Published to Maven Central.
+Engine, REST server and remote client are in
-> native; every module compiles for web (JS/Wasm).
+> place and tested on JVM and native; every module compiles for web (JS/Wasm).
 APIs are not yet stable.

 ---